Strawberry Moscow Mules

 I really like using fruit preserves in Moscow mules, because it’s such an easy way to add flavor to a basic mixed drink with an ingredient you almost always have in your fridge.
 My husband is a jam, jelly and preserve fanatic, so we have a shelf in our fridge devoted to them.

 But what if don’t have strawberry preserves on hand?
-Use raspberry jam, cherry jelly, apricot preserves (also great for my apricot glazed salmon), or whatever else is in your fridge door.
+Just like with the glaze for my Korean meatballs, here you can also use raspberry jam (also make a batch of heart jam cookies!), cherry jelly, apricot preserves (also great for my apricot glazed salmon), or whatever else is in your fridge door.

 If you have vodka, ginger beer and limes, you already have a classic Moscow mule recipe.
 What you add beyond that is just the icing on the cake.